jemalloc/jemalloc/INSTALL.md

     in the same process, which will almost certainly result in confusing runtime crashes if pointers leak from one implementation to the other.

+* `--disable-libdl`

+    Disable the usage of libdl, namely dlsym(3) which is required by the lazy lock option.
+This can allow building static binaries.

 The following environment variables (not a definitive list) impact configure's
 behavior: